 5 Keys to Preparing for a Successful Mediation

 Often parties don’t know what to expect when heading into mediation.
-Whether your mediation is scheduled in person or attending a virtual mediation, take time to do some homework.
+Whether your divorce mediation in Florida is scheduled in person or you are attending a virtual mediation, take time to do some homework.
 This could make the difference between resolution and impasse!

 - Be aware: the law is not black and white.
 Life does not happen in a vacuum.
 There are many interpretations of the “facts”.
 Just because you interpret the “facts” in your case to be in your favor, does not mean that a judge will agree.
 Also, understand that the other party interprets the same facts in a much different light than you.
 Try to step into the shoes of the other party.
 You don’t have to agree with their viewpoint; however, spend some time pondering why they may feel the way they do.
 Then step into the shoes of a neutral party looking down from a bird’s eye view and consider how many different possible scenarios there may be in your conflict.